 I pretty much live in jeans year-round, so it's safe to say that denim trends are quite important to me.
 I typically stick to classic styles, but I'm certainly open to new trends and variations on the classics.
-With 2020 quickly approaching, I've been attuned to both the upcoming trends and the trends that are sticking around next year (because I'm not exactly going to get rid of all of my existing jeans).
+And now that 2020 is in full swing, I've been attuned to both the upcoming trends and the trends that are sticking around for the remainder of this year (because I'm not exactly going to get rid of all of my existing jeans).

 The colorful-denim trend certainly bubbles up now and then, but I've yet to be able to make it work in my wardrobe.
 Off-white jeans, on the other hand, are having a big moment, and I think they're wearable enough to stick around.